 How can I know if it is a bad move if the opponent varies from chess theory and plays his own move?

-What is the truth at chess?
+What is the Truth in Chess?

 The truth is what is recommended by chess theory.

-Chess Grandnmasters follow recommendations of chess theory and don't play their own moves in the openings and seldom deviate only if a move is proven to be playable by strong chess computers.
+Chess Grandmasters follow recommendations of chess theory and don't play their own moves in the openings and seldom deviate only if a move is proven to be playable by strong chess computers.
 However, grandmasters have a deep understanding of "chess truth"!

 If a player plays something which is not theory this move is likely to be inferior, not necessarily outright bad, but probable not good either and sometimes very bad and sometimes such a move loses material and the game immediately.
 Or the player drifts into a bad position because of such a move.